aitorsanz/lab1-git-race/description.md

 #TRAVIS CI
 *Travis CI* is distributed continuous integration service, which supports different languages, used to build and test software projects hosted at GitHub.
 It allows to connect your GitHub repository and check it after each push.
 Its main advantage is that we could probe our libraries or applications using several configurations without installing them and that is why it uses different runtimes.60 *Travis CI* could be activated for different repositories.
 Moreover, it is configured by **travis.yml** file, which is situated on the root directory of each repository.
 This file includes information about the language, the building and testing environment and other aspects. *Travis CI* supports these languages: C, C++, C#, Clojure, D, Erlang, F#, Go, Groovy, Haskell, Java, JavaScript, Julia, Perl, PHP, Python, R, Ruby, Rust, Scala and Visual Basic.

-#INSTALLING GRADLE ON WINDOWS 7 or Higher
+#INSTALLING GRADLE ON WINDOWS 7 OR HIGHER
 1. Gradle requires a JDK to be installed, version 7 or higher.
-Visit this [link](http://www.oracle.com/technetwork/java/javase/downloads/index-jsp-138363.html#javasejdk) to download and more information.(For version 3.1 of Gradle version 1.8.0.102 Java Recommends)
+Visit this [link](http://www.oracle.com/technetwork/java/javase/downloads/index-jsp-138363.html#javasejdk) to download and more information.
+It's recommends for version 3.1 of Gradle whit version 1.8.0.102 Java.
 2. You can now download Gradle binary only distribution [here](https://gradle.org/gradle-download/) and unpack it into a folder on your system.
-3a.
-Now, right click on *My Computer* and then select *Properties"->"Advance system settings*.
+3. Now, right click on *My Computer* and then select *Properties"->"Advance system settings*.
-3b.
-You can also search in the search start main "Environment Variables".
+    * You can also search in the search start main *Environment Variables*.
-4a.
-Check to have the variable "JAVA_HOME" created, but this created, create it with the directory path of the recommended version of java.
+4. Check to have the variable "JAVA_HOME" created, but this created, create it with the directory path of the recommended version of java.
-4b.
-Next, click on *Environment Variables* button, found in *Advanced* tab.
-Then we want to add 2 new user variable, **GRADLE_HOME** and **PATH**.
+    * Next, click on *Environment Variables* button, found in *Advanced* tab.
+Then we want to add 1 new user variable, **GRADLE_HOME**.
     * To add a new variable, click on *New...* button (from user variables frame).
 For **GRADLE_HOME** variable enter *GRADLE_HOME* into the input field for *Variable name*, and the location of the dowloaded gradle into *Variable value*.
 For **PATH** variable, enter *PATH* and *%GRADLE_HOME%\bin*.
-If **PATH** existed before we created, then we have to edit it.
+We have to edit it.
 For that, click on *Edit...*, and add *;%GRADLE_HOME%\bin* at the end.
 5. Now you can use the gradle command in any command prompt.
 Type `gradle -v` to see if works.
 6. For build a project, go to the project's root folder and type `gradle build`.
 This only works if a **build.gradle** file is well created.